Chapelside Primary School,

-If the PPD shows a predominance of negative behaviours a three week action plan will be established.
-The class teacher, parents and child discuss the behaviour which will be targeted in week 1 of the 3 week Action Plan.
-This is recorded on the Action Plan Booklet and the diary is maintained for three weeks.
+If the PPD shows a predominance of negative behaviours a two week action plan will be established.
+The class teacher, parents and child discuss the behaviour which will be targeted in week 1 of the 2 week Action Plan.
+This is recorded on the Action Plan Booklet and the diary is maintained for two weeks.
 Targets may be changed weekly during this time if children are successful in overtaking the agreed target.

 Staff, parents and the child comment on how they feel about progress each week.
-An appointment is made to discuss the Action Plan in three weeks time.
+An appointment is made to discuss the Action Plan in two weeks time.

 All records being kept must be written up, in consultation with the child, every day.

-- Parents / Carers, class teachers and SMT meet again after three weeks to discuss progress.
+- Parents / Carers, class teachers and SMT meet again after two weeks to discuss progress.